Eight Different Running Workouts - Why and How You Need to Do These Workouts

 Running Workout #2: Tempo Running

 A tempo run will effectively help your body get used to moving at a constant reasonably fast rate for a period of time.
-Tempo running is also known as lactate treshold pace, because it will increase your lactate threshold.
+Tempo running is also known as lactate treshold pace.
+Because you run at a pace, just below the point that you have significant lactic acid build-up in your legs.
+The reason this pace is so useful, is that it trains your body to get more effective at moving lactic acid.

 Click on the link to learn more: